-- 4. All toxicity tests shall meet quality assurance criteria and test conditions in the most recent versions of the EPA manual listed in Subsection A of this condition and the Department of Ecology Publication #WQ-R-95-80, Laboratory Guidance and Whole Effluent Toxicity Test Review Criteria.
-If test results are determined to be invalid or anomalous by the Department, testing shall be repeated with freshly collected effluent. - 5.
-Control water and dilution water shall be laboratory water meeting the requirements of the EPA manual listed in Subsection A or pristine natural water of sufficient quality for good control performance. - 6.
-The whole effluent toxicity tests shall be run on an unmodified sample of final effluent - 7.
+- 5. Control water and dilution water shall be laboratory water meeting the requirements of the EPA manual listed in Subsection A or pristine natural water of sufficient quality for good control performance. - 6.
+The whole effluent toxicity tests shall be run on an unmodified sample of final effluent. - 7.
 The Permittee may choose to conduct a full dilution series test during compliance monitoring in order to determine dose response.
-In that case, the series must have a minimum of five (5) effluent concentrations and a control.
+In this case, the series must have a minimum of five effluent concentrations and a control.
 The series of concentrations must include the ACEC and the CCEC. - 8.
 All whole effluent toxicity tests, effluent screening tests, and rapid screening tests that involve hypothesis testing, and do not comply with the chronic statistical power standard of 39% as defined in WAC 173-205-020, must be repeated on a fresh sample with an increased number of replicates to increase the power.